Google

 Never has there been such drama on the first night of a Camp Should-A-Been Replay.
 Sanjaya Malakar – singer, student, cultural phenomenon, and master of a thousand hairstyles – finished in a dead tie for tenth place with barefooted Paul Kim!
 One would survive another day, the other would be shipping out.
 As the judges checked the database to see who won on decimal points, the audience held its breath...literally.
 That's because Kim still hadn't put his shoes back on.

 While we wait, we can tell you that Blake Lewis kicked off his Replay campaign with an excellent 5-star rendition of "Somewhere Only We Know", and Chris Sligh and Phil Stacey turned in 4-star performances.
-(Vegas bookies report that if you had bet $2 on Keane and Mute Math to win the Idol Daily Double as the top two artists of the night, you'd have won enough money to purchase Ecuador.)
-Beyond those three...don't ask.
+Vegas bookies report that if you had bet $2 on Keane and Mute Math to win the Idol Daily Double as the top two artists of the night, you'd have won enough money to purchase Ecuador.
+Anyway, beyond the top three...don't ask.
 There was a 29-point plummet to Chris Richardson's "I Don't Want To Be", which just squeaked in at 3-stars, and after that came the aural equivalence of novocaine.
 Bringing up the rear was heavily-promoted Jason "Sundance" Head, whose dismal, near-operatic cover of "Nights In White Satin" caused all five members of The Moody Blues to roll over in their graves.
 Quite a feat, considering none of them are dead yet.

 Wait, here come the judges with the results.
 Malakar's rating, to two decimal places, was a 15.05.
 And Kim's was...a 14.65!
 Sanjayamania lives for another two days.
 Kim dejectedly climbed aboard the Bus Of Shame, and ten seconds later, Head dove out the back window gasping for breath.
 Put your shoes on already, Paul.